Scientist in a white lab coat looking through a microscope accompanied by colorful screen images on computer monitors in the background.

 Prior Coursework

-With program approval, students may transfer no more than 9 credits of advanced graduate coursework from other institutions.
-These courses may not be used toward the Graduate School’s Minimum Graduate Residence Credit.
+With program approval, students may transfer up to 9 credits of advanced graduate coursework from other institutions.
+These courses may not be used toward the Graduate School’s minimum residence credit requirement.
 Coursework earned ten or more years prior to admission to the doctoral degree is not allowed to satisfy requirements.

-With program approval, students may count up to 9 credits of coursework numbered 400 or above taken as a UW–Madison special student in lieu of or in combination with graduate credits transferred from another institution or as a UW–Madison undergraduate.
-Coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+With program approval, students may transfer up to 9 credits of coursework numbered 400 or above taken as a University Special student.
+These credits would not be allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
 Coursework earned ten or more years prior to admission to the doctoral degree is not allowed to satisfy requirements.

 All students must have an advisor prior to final admission unless offered a rotation.
 A dissertation committee consisting of five members, the advisor plus two program trainers and two outside members, must be chosen by the end of the first year.
 The fifth member may be a scientist, industry expert, or member of the faculty from UW-Madison or from another institution.
 All committee members of your final oral examination committee will be designated as readers.